tocco/tocco-docs/devops/backups/database.rst

 .. hint::

-   If ``-C …`` is not specified, the archives from the current host are listed. ``-C`` allows you to restore a dumps made on the slave directly on the master.
+   If ``-C ${NAME_OF_SLAVE}`` is not specified, the archives from the current host are listed. ``-C`` allows you to restore a dumps made on the slave directly on the master.
+   See tables above to find out which slave belong to which master.

 List Files in Archive
 ^^^^^^^^^^^^^^^^^^^^^